The making of the Moscow International Medical Cluster logo and corporate identity

 Great news: the client liked all designs, but most of all the one with the cross.

 Segmenting them by focus areas.
-Initially, we wanted it to be a truly generative approach with stains of free shapes.
+Initially, we wanted it to be a truly generative approach with blobs of free shapes.
 But the client insisted on a constant primary logo for the project launch.
-All games with stain shapes can still come later.
+All games with blob shapes can still come later.

 Thinking how it can be rendered in a single color for printing.